 The median annual wages for historians in the top industries in which they work are as follows:

-Employment of historians is projected to grow 2 percent over the next ten years, slower than the average for all occupations.
+Employment of historians is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

 Despite limited employment growth, about 300 openings for historians are projected each year, on average, over the decade.
 Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.